-About 3 years ago when I started my Linux adventure one of the challenges I initially had was finding an easy way to convert videos to formats I could play on my mobile phone.
+About 3 years ago when I started my Linux adventure with ubuntu desktop server, one of the challenges I initially had was finding an easy way to convert videos to formats I could play on my mobile phone.
 I remembered having to search through the web and the only option available then was FFmpeg which (don’t get me wrong) is a very power tool for converting from one video file format to another, but it was commandline and not something a newbie like me (coming fresh from windows) would want to try out.
 Fast forward to 2010 and the landscape has changed.
-They are now dozens of tools which provide a nice GUI frontend to ffmpeg and hence a very easy way to convert videos on Linux.
+They are now dozens of tools which provide a nice GUI frontend to FFmpeg and hence a very easy way to convert videos on Linux.

 My previous favourite was winff.
 It is a nice frontend to ffmpeg and is capable of some pretty neat stuff.
 However there is a new* kid on the block which I found to be the coolest Media Converter on Linux in terms of easy of use and number of cool features it packs.

 Mobile Media Converter

 is a free video and audio converter for converting between popular desktop media formats like MP3, Windows Media Audio (wma), Ogg Vorbis Audio (ogg), Wave Audio (wav), MPEG video, AVI, Windows Media Video (wmv), Flash Video (flv), QuickTime Video (mov) and commonly used mobile devices/phones formats like AMR audio (amr) and 3GPvideo. iPod/iPhone and PSP compatible MP4 video are supported.
 Moreover, you can remove and add new formats or devices through the internet